Rashard Lewis: Miami Heat (2012–2014)

 On July 11, 2012, Lewis signed a two-year deal with the Miami Heat.
 The move reunited him with former Seattle teammate Ray Allen.
 The Heat finished the 2012–13 season with a league-best 66–16 record.
 Lewis won his first NBA championship with the Heat's Finals series victory over the San Antonio Spurs.

 Lewis earned rave reviews from Heat coach Erik Spoelstra for the way he defended in Game 3 of the 2014 Eastern Conference Finals against the Indiana Pacers, even though he finished without a single point, rebound, assist or steal.
 Lewis worked his way into the starting lineup during the series, earning notoriety for helping the team despite a lack of impressive box score statistics in games 3 and 4.
 In Game 5 of the series, Lewis started again, and scored 18 points on 6-of-9 shooting from behind the three-point line.
 In Game 6, Lewis started and scored 13 points as the Heat advanced to the NBA Finals.
 The Heat went on to lose the Finals to the San Antonio Spurs in five games.

 Dallas Mavericks (2014)

 On July 19, 2014, Lewis signed with the Dallas Mavericks.
 However, just four days later, his contract was voided by the Mavericks after he failed his physical when it was discovered that his right knee required surgery.

 BIG3 career

-3 Headed Monsters (2017–present)
+3 Headed Monsters (2017–2023)

 In 2017, Rashard joined the 3 Headed Monsters of the BIG3 basketball league, a team that included NBA Hall of Famer Gary Payton as the head coach, and teammates such as Jason Williams, Mahmoud Abdul-Rauf and Kwame Brown.
-The 3 Headed Monsters went 7-1, reaching the Championship game, where they lost to undefeated Trilogy.
+The 3 Headed Monsters went 7–1, reaching the Championship game, where they lost to undefeated Trilogy.
 Lewis was awarded MVP for the season.

+Coaching career

+On August 18, 2025, the San Antonio Spurs hired Lewis as part of their player development staff.